computapars/tasks-app/README.md

 # Introduction

 YourTurn API was built from the ground-up with MongoDb, Mongoose and Express.
+It's using Zeit for deployment and hosting.
+Each API endpoint is using a lambda serverless function to work with Zeit.

 ## Authorization